 Obligations - Procedural Fairness

-Where a complainant discloses circumstances that, if true, constitute a serious matter the CRU may be obliged to initiate an investigation, even if it against the complainant's wishes.
+Where a complainant discloses circumstances that, if true, constitute a serious matter we may be obliged to initiate an investigation, even if it is against the complainant's wishes.

-We expect you to treat staff with dignity and respect and to comply with the requirements of the Code of Conduct (opens in a new window) and/or Student Code of Conduct.(opens in a new window) at all times during the complaint management process.
+We expect you to treat staff with dignity and respect and to comply with the requirements of the Code of Conduct (opens in a new window) and/or Student Code of Conduct(opens in a new window) at all times during the complaint management process.
 General information about procedural fairness is contained in the Guidelines on Procedural Fairness and Good Decision-Making.